anionDevelopment/ConSurv/ReadMe.md

-﻿# ContinuousSurveillance
+﻿# ConSurv

 ## Purpose

-ContinuousSurveillance is an IP-cam-management-system.
+ConSurv (abbreviation for "Continuous surveillance") is an IP-cam-management-system.

 ## Functions